Ransom Gillis House: History

 The Ransom Gillis House was built at a cost of $12,000 for Ransom Gillis, a wholesale dry goods merchant.
 The property was sold by Gillis in 1880.
 The house and property passed through the hands of four different upper-income families between 1880 and 1919.
 After this time, the main structure was converted into a rooming house, along with most of the other structures on the street.
 The carriage house behind the structure was rented by Mary Chase Perry Stratton in 1903, becoming the first home of Pewabic Pottery.
 The pottery moved in 1906, and the carriage house was then occupied by an auto repair shop, a battery service shop, and finally a filling station, before being torn down and replaced by a restaurant in 1935.
-The restaurant operated until the 1960s and was demolished in 2005–2006, as part of the city's "mothballing" work on the property.
+The restaurant operated until the 1960s and was demolished in 2005-2006, as part of the city's "mothballing" work on the property.

 A storefront was added to the front of the Ransom Gillis House in the late 1930s and was operated along with the rooming house until the mid-1960s.
 Various attempts were made to restore the main structure in the 1970s, 1980s, and mid-2000s, none of which succeeded.

-The property was owned by the City of Detroit as of 2001.
+As of 2001, the City of Detroit was the legal owner of the property.

 Architecture

 The Ransom Gillis House brought to Detroit the Venetian Gothic style, made popular by John Ruskin's book The Stones of Venice.
 The centerpiece of the structure is the turret situated in the front left corner, the circumference of which is accented by five rows of tiles of simple geometric designs in hues of bright blue, red, yellow, and brown.
 Similar tile work was spread throughout the rest of the structure.
 The base of the turret is decorated with stone carvings of quadruplets of flower blossoms, similar but all slightly different.
 The turret was supported from below by an ornate stone post.
-Dark ornately carved wood columns enclosed the porch at the entrance to the house.
+Dark, ornately carved wood columns enclosed the porch at the entrance to the house.
 Lastly, a steep, dark slate mansard roof with ornate iron cresting completed the peaks in a traditional detail of the day.

 Restoration

 On March 25, 2015, the Detroit Free Press announced that Nicole Curtis would be restoring the home on her TV series, Rehab Addict.
-Curtis spoke of the project saying "The energy here [Detroit] is unreal and it's unmatched anywhere else.
+Curtis spoke of the project, saying, "The energy here [Detroit] is unreal and it's unmatched anywhere else.
 For doing what I do, to be in a city that's excited for us to be here and not fighting us?
 It's a huge thing."
 Work on the house began in the summer of 2015.
 Curtis led the renovation of the 1876-built mansion for an eight-part HGTV series sponsored by Quicken Loans, the mortgage lender founded by local billionaire Dan Gilbert.
 The series originally aired in November 2015.